 The FDA released its draft guidance on “Adaptive Design Clinical Trials for Drugs and Biologics” in 2010 and in so doing provided a framework for designing more efficient and often more informative clinical trials.
 The inclusion of adaptive design elements in a trial can reduce the number of patients needed, decrease trial duration, and provide more informative trial results.

-Adaptive design is of particular interest for studies intended to support marketing – in other words, those studies that fit the definition of “adequate and well-controlled.”
-However, the utility of adaptive design elements is not limited only to these types of trials, but may also be quite useful in earlier phase studies, including exploratory studies.
+Adaptive design is particularly useful for studies intended to support marketing.
+In other words, studies that fit the definition of “adequate and well-controlled.”
+However, the value of adaptive design elements is not limited to these types of trials.
+Adaptive design can be quite useful in earlier phase studies, such as exploratory studies as well.

 Adaptive Design vs. Conventional Clinical Trial Design